Sedation Dentistry Chicago, IL

 How many hours can you eat before sedation?

-Are you a good candidate for sedation dentistry?
+Am I a good candidate for sedation?

 What’s sedation dentistry like?